 Claremont Landscape Garden is an 18th century garden on the outskirts of Esher, Surrey in South East England.
 Originally a pleasure ground for royals and dignitaries, it is now the property of the National Trust and open to all.
 With superb views and plenty to explore, it makes a great day out for families.
 Find out how we got on during our family visit to Claremont Gardens.

-Built in 1715, these landscape gardens originally belonged to Claremont House and were very formal.
-Charles Bridgeman designed them to rival the other grand gardens of Europe, so were amongst the finest at the time.
+Built in 1715, National Trust Landscape Gardens originally belonged to Claremont House and were very formal.
+Charles Bridgeman designed the landscape gardens to rival the other grand gardens of Europe, so were amongst the finest at the time.

 The Serpentine Lake

-On arrival, the path leads straight to the focal point of Claremont gardens, the beautiful serpentine lake.
+On arrival, the path leads straight to the focal point of Claremont Landscape Gardens, the beautiful serpentine lake.
 With a backdrop of trees and a romantic island in the centre, this lake really is stunning.

 As the centre piece of the gardens, the lake adds a very idyllic feel to the place.
 As we approached, we were greeted by a very gorgeous black swan with a red bill.

 The serpentine lake is one of many features added in the 1930s to the original grounds at Claremont Gardens.
 The intention was to make the gardens less formal.
 Garden fashion had changed since its initial design in the 1920s and there was a penchant for more natural outside settings.

 With its new in vogue style, Claremont Landscape Gardens was extremely popular with royalty and new features were added to create more interest.